DalerAsrorov/react-native-small-workshop/docs/02_SETTING_UP_TYPESCRIPT.md

 });
 ```

-We removed `MyMessage` a component that contains `text` property and renders the passed in text.
+We added a `MyMessage` component that has `text` prop through which it renders the given text.

 ## Running Typescript with new component